Getting to Steamboat Springs

 Yampa Valley Regional Airport (HDN)

-The closest airport — just 22 miles west of Steamboat.
-Seasonal direct flights from Denver, Dallas, Houston, Chicago, and other major cities (primarily in ski season).
+The closest airport, just 22 miles west of Steamboat.
+Seasonal direct flights from Denver, Dallas, Houston, Chicago, and other major cities make it the simplest option for ski-season weekends.

 ~30 min drive to Steamboat